Grandi0z/Portfolio-joskal/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microverse team for every efforts they did specially Mr. Emmanuel Orji-Ihuoma for review
+I would like to thank Microverse team for every efforts they did specially Mr.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>